 The Perkasie Dog Park is located off of Constitution Avenue across from the Perkasie Square Shopping Center.
 For your convenience, water is available at the park.
+At times the water is shut off to prevent vandalism and flooding.
 There are benches inside the fenced area.
-There are restroom facilities located across the Lenape Park near the softball field.

 Please park in designated areas when using the dog park and DO NOT PARK ON THE GRASS.

-The Dog Park is owned and maintained by Perkasie Borough.
+The Dog Park is owned by Perkasie Borough.
+Maintenance of the park is joint by the Borough and park users.

 Dog Park Rules & Regulations